 The kind of information we hold about you

 The personal information we collect from you will vary depending on which products and services you engage us to deliver.
-The information we hold may include the following:
+The information we hold may include but is not limited to the following:

 · your personal details such as your name, address, date of birth, telephone number, email address, your Unique Tax Reference (UTR) number, your National Insurance number, income details and bank account details;

 · details of contact we have had with you in relation to the provision, or the proposed provision, of our services;

 · details of any services you have received from us;